 Memory problems associated with learning disabilities can interfere with storage of new information, as well as the ability to retrieve that information at a later time.
 In order to assist students with memory issues, here are a few suggested strategies:

 - Have students create realistic timelines when studying for tests.
-Test dates should be listed on a large wall calendar and dates and times reserved for studying should be clearly visible.
+Test dates should be listed on a large wall calendar, and specific dates and times reserved for studying should be clearly visible.